kube-logging/telemetry-controller/README.md

 Telemetry Controller collects, routes, and forwards telemetry data (logs, metrics and traces) from Kubernetes clusters supporting multi-tenancy out of the box.

 The Telemetry Controller provides isolation and access control for telemetry data, similar to what Kubernetes provides for pods, secrets, and other resources.
-It provides an opinionated, convenient, and robust multi-tenant API on top of OpenTelemetry, and introduces new resources that give granular control over the shared data and hide the complexity of setting up and maintaining a well configured OpenTelemetry Collector manually.
+It provides an opinionated, convenient, and robust multi-tenant API on top of OpenTelemetry, and introduces new resources that give granular control over the shared data, while hiding the complexity of setting up and maintaining OpenTelemetry Collector manually.

 ## Description

 Telemetry Controller can be configured using Custom Resources to set up an [opinionated Opentelemetry Collector](#under-the-hood) configuration to route log messages based on rules defined as a Tenant -> Subscription relation map.
 That way:

 - Administrators can define a **collector** and **tenants** to provide isolation and access control for telemetry data.
 These are cluster scoped resources.
-- Users can create **subscriptions** to select telemetry data streams accessible by their tenant only.
+- Users can create **subscriptions** to select telemetry data streams that only their tenant can access.
 - Users can create or refer the available **outputs** in their **subscriptions** to route and transport data.
-That way users can configure what they want to collect, and where they want to send it - within their tenant’s scope.
+That way users can configure what they want to collect and where they want to send it - within their tenant’s scope.

 ![Telemetry Controller flow diagram](https://axoflow.com/wp-content/uploads/2024/02/telemetry-controller-flow.png)